TinkerMill/tinkermill-ansible/roles/mksudo/README.md

 Override with variables at the group or host level for systems with special needs.

-See the "with_first_found" section of "Task | Grant sudo for defined user(s)" for definition.
+See the "with_first_found" section of "Grant sudo for defined user(s)" for definition.

 Dependencies
 ------------